rupertgermann/image-crawler/memory-bank/progress.md

 ## How Errors Were Fixed:
 - A follow-up `edit_file` operation was performed on `README.md` to restore and enhance the example JSON block, ensuring it accurately reflected a comprehensive configuration including previously existing examples alongside the new ones.

+---

+# Progress Update - New Provider Implementation Plan (2025-05-24)

+## Implemented Features:
+- **Created `docs/new_provider_implementation_plan.md`**:
+  - Authored a comprehensive markdown document detailing the plan for implementing new image providers as requested.
+  - **Contents of the plan include**:
+    - General architectural principles for adding new providers.
+    - Strategies for free providers (primarily web scraping).
+    - Strategies for commercial providers (API-first approach with web scraping for previews as a fallback).
+    - Detailed implementation steps and considerations for a selection of representative providers:
+      - Free: FreeRangeStock.com, PublicDomainPictures.net, Reshot.com.
+      - Commercial: Adobe Stock, Getty Images, Dreamstime.
+    - Brief notes and considerations for other providers mentioned by the user.
+    - Guidelines for updating configuration files (`config.json`, `config.json.example`).
+    - Guidelines for updating `README.md`.
+    - General testing procedures for new providers.

+## Encountered Errors:
+- An initial tool call for `write_to_file` was made with an empty JSON object, which was an error in my previous turn.

+## How Errors Were Fixed:
+- The error was identified, and the `write_to_file` tool was called again in the subsequent turn with the correct, complete content for `docs/new_provider_implementation_plan.md`.

+---

+# Progress Update - Provider Implementation Plan Updated (2025-05-24)

+## Implemented Features:
+- **Updated `docs/new_provider_implementation_plan.md`**:
+  - Replaced the existing Section 4 ("Other Providers (Brief Notes)") with a new, more comprehensive Section 4 titled "Full List of Potential New Providers".
+  - The new section incorporates the full list of 31 providers supplied by the user.
+  - Providers are categorized into:
+    - `4.1. ✅ Providers with Public APIs`
+    - `4.2. 🟡 Providers Without Public APIs or Limited Access (Primarily Web Scraping)`
+  - Added notes next to providers that are already implemented in the codebase or for which a detailed implementation strategy already exists in Section 3 of the plan.
+  - This update provides a more complete overview of all potential providers to be considered for future implementation.

+## Encountered Errors:
+- No new errors encountered in this step.

+## How Errors Were Fixed:
+- N/A.

+---

+# Progress Update - Provider Implementation Task List Created (2025-05-24)

+## Implemented Features:
+- **Created `docs/provider_implementation_tasks.md`**:
+  - Generated a new markdown file containing a comprehensive task list for implementing the new image providers.
+  - The task list is based on the `docs/new_provider_implementation_plan.md`.
+  - It breaks down the implementation for each pending provider into actionable, checkable steps (e.g., create file, implement constructor, implement `fetchImageUrls`, update config, update README, test).
+  - Providers are grouped similarly to the plan (those with detailed plans in Section 3, other API providers, other web scraping providers).
+  - This file will serve as a checklist to track progress on implementing the new providers.

+## Encountered Errors:
+- No errors encountered in this step.

+## How Errors Were Fixed:
+- N/A.